necla-ml/ML/README.md

     git push       # Push to the dev branch on the repo make merge     # Merge back to the main branch and make a pull request afterwards
     ```

+## Installation (aarch64)
+- git checkout, branch 'orin' for devel work.
+- `make conda` to boot into pytorch-2.1 compatible python environment.
+- **NO** `make setup.py build`  (fixing errors)
+- `make dev-setup`              (local install)
+- `python test/imports_ok`      (identify various missing packages)
+- some things have more complicated builds required, and can be inspired by
+  the docker builds at https://github.com/dustynv/jetson-containers .
+  Also at /mnt/jetson/jetson-containers

 ## Conda Distribution